Kwame-Minta2021/Portfolio/README.md

 # Portfolio
-This is a sample portfolio website i have created
+This is a sample portfolio website i have created using
+#html #css and Javascript